Noftell History, Family Crest & Coats of Arms

 The surname Noftell was first found in Guernsey where they held a family seat from very early times and acquired the lands of Noftall.
 They were originally from Fief of Bully, held by Robert Mellevilla in the Bailiwick of Neufchatel-en-Dary in Normandy.
 In 1184 Engueran (Ingram) de Moncellis held Neufchatel according to the Norman Exchequer Rolls of 1184.
 They were conjecturally descended from Neufchatel.
 This family also held the lands of Nun Coton in Lincolnshire.

 Early History of the Noftell family

-Another 57 words (4 lines of text) are included under the topic Early Noftell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Noftell research.
+Another 29 words (2 lines of text) are included under the topic Early Noftell History in all our PDF Extended History products and printed products wherever possible.

 Noftell Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Noftall, Noftle, Naftel, Nofty, Noftal and many more.

 Early Notables of the Noftell family (pre 1700)